atomec-project/notebooks/README.md

 # Jupyter notebooks
-Collection of notebooks using the [atoMEC](https://github.com/atomec-project/atoMEC) package.
+Collection of tutorial notebooks using the [atoMEC](https://github.com/atomec-project/atoMEC) package.